jav974/mabit/README.md

   []

-mabit has to be templated on an unsigned integer (char, short, int long) except unsigned long long !
+mabit has to be templated on an unsigned integer (char, short, int) except for those holding >= 64bits !

 e.g :
   // mabit < unsigned char >  xxx(-42);

-The main goal behind that was to manipulate strings with more ease

 Further description is coming.